-In Bermuda, we have many listed shipping companies, mostly of Norwegian origin, and, on the whole, they seem to have weathered the past two years in reasonable shape.
-Those with cash reserves have held onto the funds, and those who are less well financed have sought to go to the banks to extend credit terms or the capital markets to raise funds to bolster their reserves to help to protect against what they may have feared would be an extended economic downturn.
-There has been some M&A activity as the strong have eyed up a bargain and looked to pick off the weak.
-Unfortunately, one or two have slipped into insolvency, unable to negotiate a rescue deal or hold out for long enough for the recovery we are now seeing to take hold.
+In Bermuda, we have many listed shipping companies, mostly of Norwegian origin, and, in retrospect, they seem to have weathered the significant disruption caused by the covid-19 pandemic in reasonable shape.
+Those with cash reserves held onto the funds, and those less well financed sought the extension of credit terms from the banks or tapped into the capital markets to raise funds to bolster their reserves to help to protect against what they may have feared would be an extended economic downturn.
+There has been an uptick in M&A activity as the strong have eyed up a bargain and looked to pick off the weak.
+Unfortunately, one or two have slipped into insolvency, unable to negotiate a rescue deal or hold out for long enough for the recovery that is now underway.